 Today's foot tap challenge!

-As you can see , this bar contains more than a few semiquavers to tie in nicely with this article.
+As you can see it contains more than a few semiquavers to tie in nicely with this article.
 One trouble spot is often keeping the last note of beat one ringing into beat two (known as playing across the beat).
-There are a few hammer-ons as well which may present a physical problem.
-The second half is easy by comparison, but you'll need to keep the count rock solid in your practice to get the timing of the whole thing just right.
+There are a few hammer ons as well which my present a physical problem.
+The second half is easy by comparison, but you'll need to keep the count rock solid to get the timing of the whole thing just right.

 Divide and Conquer!

 Trying the whole thing in one go is usually a bit much to deal with.
-The better method is usually to examine and practice the individual beats in isolation.
+The better method is usually to look at the individual beats in isolation.
 Here's beat 1 pulled out.
 I've added coloured circles to highlight down and up foot movements, along with recommended picking.

 Four distinct events make up this single beat.